 High Country has toured extensively in the United States, and has played many of the major bluegrass festivals, including Bill Monroe's Bean Blossom Bluegrass Festival, at which they were the first West Coast band ever to be invited to perform.
 European audiences have been particularly appreciative of the band during tours, which have included performances in England, Scotland, Ireland, Wales, France, Germany, Austria, Switzerland, Holland and Finland.

 High Country has nine albums to their credit including their latest, "Perfect Companions."
 Leader/mandolinist, Butch Waller has a recent solo release, "Golden Gate Promenade" on the Rebel label and the Waller Brothers can be heard on their recent brother duet album entitled "The Old Photograph."

-Bluegrass Unlimited Magazine reviewed one of the band's recordings along similar lines: "They not only have captured the essential spirit of bluegrass, they have succeeded in doing it without being copyists or imitators...
-Butch Waller and his companions have scored a bulls eye."
+Bluegrass Unlimited magazine head this to say in review of one of the band’s recordings: “They not only have captured the essential spirit of bluegrass, they have succeeded in doing it without being copyists or imitators … Butch Waller and his companions have scored a bulls eye.”

 — Billboard Magazine